dulansa1/Real-time-TicketBookingSystem/README.md

 # Real-time Simulation Ticket Booking System
-This project is mainly based on OOP concepts frontend development that allows users to view real-time updates, and control operations.It is build with Reat.js for tha front and Spring Boot for the backend.
+This project is mainly based on OOP concepts frontend development that allows users to view real-time updates, and control operations.It is build with Reat.js for the front and Spring Boot for the backend.

 **Features**
 * Real-time ticket pool status display.